- John Appleby made many claims about HANA.

 Interestingly, Appleby does not even attempt to mislead people here on the cost of HANA hardware.

 But, no matter what the customer “starts with,” the evidence is now clear that HANA will use a far larger hardware configuration than any competing offering.
-Due to HANA’s design issues that SAP is still trying to work out, HANA will not be able to address much of that hardware depending upon the database processing that is performed.
+Due to HANA’s design issues that SAP is still trying to work out, HANA will not address much of that hardware depending upon the database processing that is performed.

 “There is a cost to support SAP HANA.
 You will need to include software, hardware and systems support costs, depending on the period over which you choose to build the business case (I suggest aiming for 3 years with a 1 year ROI).”